co-mask/co-mask.github.io/index.md

 Translations in progress, contact us if you want to add your language.

 We invite you to join a global project to create fabric masks that promote hope, humanity, and hygiene practices in time of crisis.
-Collaborating across borders, we want to raise awareness about the risks of COVID-19 infection and the need for physical distancing, advocating solidarity.
+Collaborating across borders, we want to raise awareness about the risks of COVID-19 infection and the need for physical distancing and self-isolation, while advocating solidarity with the most vulnerable in your community.

 Kiss and smile at a safe distance!

 The project offers instructions in many languages for how to make masks in individual sizes at home.
 All you need are materials you will likely find at home: a cotton T-shirt, a kitchen cloth, and non-woven fabric.
 You do not need a sewing machine; scissors, thread, and needle will be enough.
-The masks are washable, have a nose clip, and allow you to insert a replaceable filter, such as a surgical mask. **While the Co-MASK cannot prevent an infection with the Coronavirus, it offers some protection from larger droplets and prevents you from touching your face**.
-We hope to inspire you to create these masks for your family, friends, and your community.
+The masks are washable, have a nose clip, and allow you to insert a replaceable filter, such as a surgical mask. **While the Co-MASK cannot prevent an infection with the Coronavirus, it offers some protection from larger droplets and prevents you from touching your face.
+Suppression and self-isolation are the only things proven to protect the larger community! **We hope to inspire you to create these masks for your family, friends, and your community.
 Please [wash your hands and the masks](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public/when-and-how-to-use-masks) before disseminating and be careful to distribute them without direct physical contact.

 Create your own mask with a kiss and a smile, post it on social media with the hashtag **#CoMASK**